 Another useful time to wear a respirator is when noxious odors from bleach-based household cleaning products irritate your nasal passages and sinuses.
 Read labels carefully.
 Anytime a label says, “Avoid breathing vapors or mist,” always wear a respirator.

 Artists, artisans, and hobbyist are another group of people who often work around dust, fumes, sprays, and mists.
 Art supplies, such as charcoals, paints, chemicals, and any number of other potentially hazardous materials make wearing a particle filter mask essential for lung protection.
 Potters, for example, are at risk of inhaling clay particles and glazing dust, so should always wear a respirator.

 - For Protection from Allergens

-Allergy protection is a common use for particulate respirators as well.
+Allergy protection is an everyday use for particulate respirators as well.
 Allergy sufferers can avoid breathing airborne allergens that lead to sneezing, itchy eyes, scratchy throats, and the respiratory distress of asthma.
 In the spring and fall, people are often doing large cleanup projects just as seasonal pollen and mold spores are at their worst.
 At these times, an inexpensive and effective respirator can provide great relief.

 - In Emergencies

 Knock on wood that you never need a particulate respirator for an emergency, but should you ever, it’s wise to have at least one for every member of your family in your emergency kit.
-Dust, smoke, ash, and mold spores often fill the air after earthquakes, fires, tornadoes, hurricanes, volcanic eruptions, etc., and these harm lung tissue.
-Adding respirators to your emergency kit offers you and your family valuable protection in uncertain, rapidly-changing conditions.
+Dust, smoke, ash and mold spores often fill the air after earthquakes, fires, tornadoes, hurricanes, volcanic eruptions, etc., and these harm lung tissue.
+Adding respirators to your emergency kit offers you and your family valuable protection in uncertain, rapidly changing conditions.

 Wear-Time and Correct Fit